 The Elora Mill opened as an inn for the first time in 1975, under the ownership of Andrew Panchuk and David Silverman.
 After changing ownership several times, the Elora Mill site was left in a state of extensive deterioration.
 It was then, in 2010, that Aaron Ciancone – Owner and President of Pearle Hospitality – rescued the property from bankruptcy.

 After six years of intensive modern-day planning and design, the Elora Mill began its next transformation.
-Building upon its century-and-a-half-old foundation and stone walls, applying original craftsmanship and raw materials, and in collaboration with Lori Morris Design – the Elora Mill Hotel & Spa opened on July 6th, 2018, giving new life to this iconic building once again.
+Building upon its century-and-a-half-old foundation and stone walls, applying original craftsmanship and raw materials, and in collaboration with Lori Morris Design and the incredible architects at Hicks Design Studio the Elora Mill Hotel & Spa opened on July 6th, 2018, giving new life to this iconic building once again.

 Nature never hurries.
 Atom by atom, little by little she achieves her work.